 Personalized Multimodal Treatment

-In order to know which treatment combinations will be most successful, Dr. Sugarbaker and the team at the Mesothelioma Treatment Center personalize medical therapies to each patient based on test results from tumor samples.
-By looking at a patient’s specific genetic biomarkers found in their tissue and blood samples, Dr. Sugarbaker and his team can determine which treatments are likely to work best for the individual patient.
+In order to know which treatment combinations will be most successful, Dr. Sugarbaker and the team at the Mesothelioma Treatment Center personalized medical therapies to each patient based on test results from tumor samples.
+By looking at a patient’s specific genetic biomarkers found in their tissue and blood samples, Dr. Sugarbaker and his team would determine which treatments are likely to work best for the individual patient.

 Patients who have worked with Dr. Sugarbaker continue to attest not only to his surgical proficiency but to his compassion and commitment as a leader.
-Having given countless patients back their lives, many of Dr. Sugarbaker’s mesothelioma patients are today known as survivors.
+Having given countless patients back their lives, many of Dr. Sugarbaker’s former mesothelioma patients are today known as survivors.
 Some of them work within the medical community to raise awareness about the importance of aggressive, multimodal therapies like those provided by Dr. Sugarbaker and his team at Baylor Lung Institute.